-To calculate if and when your refinance will save you money, utilize HSH.com's refinance calculator.
-The calculator gives you the simple "break-even" calculation so that you know how long it takes to recoup your refinance costs, but it also provides additional information about how your total interest cost and loan balance will differ when you choose to refinance with either a traditional refinance, low-cash-out refinance or a cash-out refinance.
+To calculate if your refinance will save you money, utilize HSH.com's refinance calculator.
+The calculator gives you the simple "breakeven" calculation so that you know how long it takes to recoup your refinance costs, but it also provides additional information about how your total interest cost and loan balance will differ when you choose to refinance with either a traditional refinance, low-cash-out refinance, or cash-out refinance.

-Examining the affect on your interest costs and loan balance is the best way to determine if a refinance will be beneficial to you over the long term.
+Examining the effect on your interest costs and loan balance is the best way to determine if a refinance will be beneficial to you over the long term.

 Loan officers may provide you with a false sense of security by calculating your new payment if they simply subtract it from your current monthly payment and call that difference "savings."
 But that figure isn't exactly correct in terms of your actual savings.

 If your mortgage is only a couple of years old, and you can refinance to a significantly lower interest rate, lengthening your mortgage term inflicts only minimal damage.
 However, if you are deep into your mortgage, trading a lower interest rate for a much longer term may not save you much at all.
 In fact, it could cost you more.
 If you are 10 years or more into a 30-year loan, consider refinancing to a shorter-term loan, say, 20, 15 or 10 years.

 No. 3: Do I have to refinance with my current lender?

 No, you don't have to refinance with your current lender.
 In fact, it's wise to get refinance quotes from several other lenders before talking with your current lender.